Thoughts on Lloyd Rediger’s Clergy Killers

 Leas implies that I am vague in discussing the role of personality disorders, mental illness, and poor socialization in the involvement of a few parishioners in congregational conflicts.
 I call this category of people and conflict “abnormal.”
 My intention is to avoid complicated terminology and yet be descriptive.
 There is not pejorative intent, only a concern to help people see that when behavior is seriously disruptive and persistent, it probably indicates pathology and signals that normal responses will not be effective.

-This abnormal category is much smaller that that of normal conflict (disagreement, personality clashes, diversity, frustration).
+normal category is much smaller that that of normal conflict (disagreement, personality clashes, diversity, frustration).
 People with personality disorders and mental ilnesses3 and those who have difficulty learning acceptable behavior should not be expected to function with the rationality required by a serious negotiation process.
 This lesson was learned and honored by school and family therapists a generation ago (William Glasser, Virginia Satir, Donald Jackson, Jay Haley, Murray Bowen, Carl Whitaker, and others).
 They contributed to a family therapy model called “tough love,” which was demonstrated by Jesus with his disciples.

 Some basic ingredients of this model are applicable to the abnormal category of conflict in congregations.
 In this model the whole family (team, committee, congregation) gathers and owns shared responsibility for the dysfunction.
 The person whose behavior has become the occasion for the shared dysfunction is informed of this problem and is shown an acceptable alternative.
 All participants agree to make changes necessary for this alternative.
 Rewards and penalties are established to reinforce acceptable behavior.
 Then, all participants celebrate progress and family health together, as it develops.
 Needless to say, prescribing and utilizing a tough love model typically requires trained leaders or psychotherapists.
 However, a task force, leadership team, or church council can learn and apply this method, with Mathew 18 and Mark 5 as reverences.
 The point is that negotiation is seldom effective with people who fit this abnormal category.
 We must have this added method available.